Goahnary/Nomics/README.md

 We will transform that data with the `transform.go` script.

 The result will be in a file called `[currency]-prices.json`.
 All prices can be found in `coin-prices.json`.
+They have also been exported to csv as well!

 It should look like this: